LucidComplex/recursion-thesis/src/02-related-work.md

 There is a lack of studies regarding whether students master iteration or recursion better.
 Furthermore, McCauley, et al. (2015b) also found that a lack of studies on comprehension of recursive programs exists.
 They also found the same for studies on recursion involving data structures.
+In fact, they also propose that a study on the advantages of learning recursion with recursively defined objects, or with traditional mathematical examples is required.

 Currently, we don't know what students are thinking about when they try to comprehend recursive code.
 (McCauley, et al., 2015b)
 Additional qualitative research using observations and interviews could tell us why the challenge of recursion exists for students.
 (McCauley, Grissom, Fitzgerald, & Murphy, 2015a)